-For this new program, we've developed this set of FAQs intended to address the most common questions that may arise from potential participants.
+We've developed this set of FAQs intended to address the most common questions that may arise from potential participants.

 Is this program right for me?

-Chorus America specifically developed the ADEI Learning Lab for choral leaders who identify as white.
+Chorus America specifically developed the ADEI Learning Lab for choral leaders who identify as White.
 We’ve learned from past programs that an individual's racial identities and lived experiences impacts the type of support they need when engaging with ADEI work.
-If you identify as white, and are seeking foundational knowledge on access, diversity, equity, and inclusion, then this program is for you.
+If you identify as White, and are seeking foundational knowledge on access, diversity, equity, and inclusion, then this program is for you.

 Why am I being urged to register with someone else from my organization?
 What if I want to register by myself?

 We believe that realizing systemic change within your organization will be more likely if multiple colleagues attend.
 We've found in our own experiences and conversations about ADEI work that in order to sustain momentum that brings about real change, there need to be multiple leaders in positions of power to start and lead that change.

 Addressing ADEI is emotionally taxing work, and often becomes too heavy a burden to move forward when it falls on one person.
 A partner will provide crucial support and additional perspective as you both do the hard work to transfer the skills and knowledge gained in the Learning Lab to your colleagues, foster potentially difficult ADEI conversations in your organization, and ultimately implement changes and new practices.
 While multiple representatives from the same organization are not required, it is strongly encouraged by the faculty as the path that is likely to create the most effective outcome.